 Amy Wees, MBA, RD, LD

-The Partnership Award recognizes an individual or company that has demonstrated a strong commitment to the CDM, CFPP credential and supports the nutrition and foodservice department leader.
+The Partnership Award recognizes an individual who exhibits a strong commitment to the credential and supports the nutrition and foodservice department leaders as well as staff.

 View Amy's Acceptance Speech